open-telemetry/oteps/text/0042-separate-context-propagation.md

 # Proposal: Separate Layer for Context Propagation

-Status: `proposed`

 Design OpenTelemetry as a set of separate applications which operate on a shared context propagation mechanism.